UMhlanga, KwaZulu-Natal: Crime

 uMhlanga is one of the safest areas in the Greater Durban area.
 The Durban North precinct which includes a small slice along the coast of Durban North, all of uMhlanga and eMdloti maintained a murder rate of around 7 per 100,000 from 2016 to 2019, about 1/5 of the national average of 35.9 in 2017.
 Between March 2018 and March 2019, police recorded 3 murders, 136 robberies and 318 residential burglaries.
 The number of residential burglaries halved between 2014 and 2019 possibly linked to the proliferation of highly visible private security in the area.
-Certain areas in uMhlanga are very safe, one being Somerset park, a short distance from the Gateway mall.
+Certain areas in uMhlanga are very safe, one being Somerset Park, a short distance from the Gateway Theatre of Shopping.